Schubert line defects in 3d GLSMs, part I: Complete flag manifolds and quantum Grothendieck polynomials: Introduction

 The 1d $\CN=2$ supersymmetric gauge theory couples to the 3d gauge fields and superpartners as well as to $GL(n)$ fugacities \footnote{ We keep the $GL(n)$ manifest in our notation, but of course the global symmetry is only $SL(n)$. }, realizing a 3d symmetry-breaking pattern specified by $w\in S_n$.
 Taking the flavored Witten index at fixed 3d gauge fugacities $x^{(i)}$, we obtain a polynomial in the 3d gauge fugacities $x^{(i)}$ as well as in the $T\equiv (\mathbb{C}^\times)^n \subset{GL}(n)$ fugacities $y_i$.
-Our second key result is that the Witten index of the 1d lines precisely reproduces the (double) quantum Grothendieck polynomials $\mathfrak{G}_w^{(\qk)}(x,y)$ that are known to represent the (equivariant) Schubert classes in the quantum K-theory of the complete flag manifold~\cite{Buch02,FL94,lascoux1982structure,Las90,lenart2006quantum,MNS23}.
+Our second key result is that the Witten index of the 1d lines precisely reproduces the {\it (double) quantum Grothendieck polynomials} $\mathfrak{G}_w^{(\qk)}(x,y)$ that are known to represent the (equivariant) Schubert classes in the quantum K-theory of the complete flag manifold~\cite{Buch02,FL94,lascoux1982structure,Las90,lenart2006quantum,MNS23}.
 We find: \be _{\rm W}(\SL_w)\, \cong\, {\rm ch}_T([\CO_w]) \,=\, \mathfrak{G}_w^{(\qk)}(x,y)~, \ee where the second equality holds in the twisted chiral ring of the 3d GLSM.
 Indeed, the Witten index is naturally computed in terms of $n(n-1)/2$ variables $x^{(i)}_{a_i}$ ($a_i=1,\cdots, i$ for $i=1, \cdots, n-1$), which correspond mathematically to exponentiated (K-theoretic) Chern roots for the tautological vector bundles $\mathcal{S}_i$ over ${\rm Fl}(n)$ with fiber $V_i$.
 Instead, the quantum K-theory ring relations and the quantum Grothendieck polynomials themselves are usually expressed in terms of $n$ variables $x_i$ corresponding to the quotient line bundles $\CQ_i$ with fiber $V_i/V_{i-1}$ \cite{lenart2006quantum}.
 One can systematically transform any polynomial in the $x^{(i)}$ variables into one in the $x_i$ variables using the quantum K-theory relations, which leads us to the advertised result.
 More precisely, in this paper, we check~\eqref{WI result intro} explicitly for $n\leq 4$; a general proof of the identity is left for future work, though it is clear from the physics that it should hold in general.
-(For the special case of the longest permutation, for general $n$, our proposal matches the result in \cite[Theorem 1.2]{ahkmox}.)
+For the special case of the longest permutation, for general $n$, our proposal matches the result in \cite[Theorem 1.2]{ahkmox}.
+Indeed, we will explain in Part~II~\cite{Closset:2026bnk} that the Witten indices~${\bf I}_{\rm W}(\SL_w)$, when expressed in the original 3d gauge variables, match precisely with the Whitney-presentation polynomials introduced in~\cite{ahkmox}; by contrast, the quantum Grothendieck polynomials represent the same quantum K-theory classes in the Toda presentation.